 How can I access The Zuckerberg Files?

 Full bibliographic and metadata for The Zuckerberg Files is available to the public here, including valid URLs to the original source material.
 Access to the full-text transcripts and archived video files has been password-protected in adherence with the "Code of Best Practices in Fair Use for Scholarly Research in Communication".
-Those wishing to gain access to the full archive should email email@example.com with their name, affiliation (if any), and a brief description of the research project or purpose for which the materials will be put.
+Those wishing to gain access to the full archive should follow the instructions here.